Laguna1989/CodeNummies_Overview/readme.md

 ## Why are the Code Nummies in C++?

 C++ is a very powerful, multi-paradigm, portable language.
 Knowing your way around C++ is a very handy skill.
+Also, most large scale numerical simulations which run on clusters are written in C++.

 ## I still want to solve a Nummy in [Language of choice]!

-There is nothing that will stop you to tackle the problem in matlab, python, cobol, or any other language/tool of your choice.
+There is nothing that will stop you to tackle the problem in matlab, python, cobol, brainfuck2d or any other language/tool of your choice.
 The tests are created with readability in mind, so you should be able to adapt them easily in your preferred language.
 Of course, language syntax and some semantic details will be different.
 However, the transition should be straightforward.